imcuttle/measure/packages/html-measure/README.md

 ![](https://i.loli.net/2018/09/24/5ba8b1b604097.png)

-The size of the read rect in the above picture.
+The size of the red rect in the above picture.

 - Type: `number`
 - Default: `10`